NathanCordeiro/SUDOKU-NINJA/README.md

 ## Contribution
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+## Contact
+For questions or support, please contact me at nathanjohncordeiro@gmail.com.

 ## License
 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)